 City of Edinburgh Tours has several spooky history and paranormal tours that take you through graveyards, Edinburgh’s Old Town and down into the depths of the vaults.

-The guides are actors who take inspiration from real people from Edinburgh’s past, meaning you could meet Dr. Knox (the doctor who bought corpses) or the Deacon Brodie (respectable tradesman by day, criminal by night).
+The guides are actors who take inspiration from real people from Edinburgh’s past, meaning you could meet Dr. Knox (the doctor who bought corpses) or Deacon Brodie (respectable tradesman by day, criminal by night).

 Whoever you get leading your group, having a guide fully take on the persona of a historical character is an incredible experience.
 One of their best tours is the Extreme Paranormal Ghost Tour which is convincing enough to turn skeptics into believers!